warpas/warpas.github.io/posts/unfinished/How do apps talk to each other?.md

 - - - -
 Some common characteristics of CLIs are:
 * Main design goal - They strive to be fast, powerful and all that with the fewest possible inputs.
 The price to pay is - they have a considerably steeper learning curve initially.
+* Learning curve -  The basics of CLI use are not intuitive in my opinion.
+Getting over that initial hump is difficult without a good tutorial, book, mentor or technical manual.
+The more you know the easier it gets though.
+With enough practice it’s the fastest interface to use for most of your Operating System needs.
+Technically you can figure out large parts of the functionality on your own once you know the basics.
+But that’s partly because most programs have a built-in manual on hand.
+It’s tough to use CLI without [RTFM](https://en.wikipedia.org/wiki/RTFM).
-* You interact with this type of interface almost exclusively with the keyboard.
+* Input method - You interact with this type of interface almost exclusively with the keyboard.
 You can use the mouse but make no mistake - that’s definitely the secondary input device with a CLI.
-* The interface responds with text.
+* Response - The interface responds with text.
 Luckily the text can have some colour to it and nowadays emojis are also usable 🥳
 - - - -
 ![](How%20do%20apps%20talk%20to%20each%20other?/Screenshot%202020-08-06%20at%2019.50.34.png)